Twenty hallmarks of fake trans personae

 8. Online constantly

-9. LiveJournal and other online interests
+9. Anonymous online interests

 11. Seeking out vulnerable people

-Fakes often seek out vulnerable people and try to draw them into their confidence.
-They want to hear details about the vulnerable person’s life.
+Hoaxers often seek out vulnerable people and try to draw them into their confidence.
+They want to hear details about the vulnerable personā€™s life.
 Sometimes these details are then incorporated into their own hoax to lend credibility.
 They are especially interested in communicating with people who are in crisis, because it makes the hoaxer feel loved and valued.
 It also mitigates the response when they are caught.
 The people who were betrayed have invested their trust and emotion in the hoax, so they want to believe the story even as it unravels.
 After it unravels, they often blame themselves instead of the hoaxer.
+The classic example is Lori Allison MacNeil.

 12. Family

-Fakes often claim a remarkable family history.
+Hoaxers often claim a remarkable family history.
 This can be extreme tragedy (runaway, homelessness, abuse, etc.), or extreme good fortune (wealth, prestige, influence, etc.).

 13. Remarkable accomplishments

-Fakes frequently claim they are very talented at something (won a competition, attend an exclusive school, work as a model, hold a state/national record).
+Hoaxers frequently claim they are very talented at something (won a competition, attend an exclusive school, work as a model, hold a state/national record).

 14. Sexual/erotic elements

 There is often an erotic/sexualized component: obvious ones like stories of sexual abuse from a relative or sexual assault, and less obvious ones like a wedding, loss of virginity, or new/first boyfriend.
-Sometimes it doesn't seem erotic to most people, like cheerleading or a slumber party, but has an erotic element in how it is reported.
+Sometimes it doesn’t seem erotic to most people, like cheerleading or a slumber party, but has an erotic element in how it is reported.
 Some hoaxers claim to be sex workers or porn stars, or they exaggerate their involvement in these occupations.
 Overfocus on a specific aspect, like clothes, anatomical development, or detailed accounts of a sexual experience are common.
+The classic example is Boy2woman.com.

 15. Photos

-Fakes take one of two paths with photos.
+Hoaxers take one of two paths with photos.
 The first path is to steal or manipulate photos.
 Some steal from either non-trans models or real trans porn stars, preferring glamorous or sexualized images.
-In some cases they add their own faces to a model's body.
+In some cases they add their own faces to a model’s body.
 These stealers are the easiest ones to catch.
 Others steal images (trans and non-trans) that look plain or girl-next-door in order to be more believable and harder to catch.
-The other path is to avoid photos altogether, because there’s a high risk of getting caught when using photos.
+The other path is to avoid photos altogether, because thereā€™s a high risk of getting caught when using photos.
+The classic example is the Internet Imposters section of Gallery of Goddesses.

 16. Escalating drama

-In order to maintain the level of attention they crave, fakes frequently escalate the tragedy or problems in their lives past the point of credulity.
+In order to maintain the level of attention they crave, hoaxers frequently escalate the tragedy or problems in their lives past the point of credulity.
 This tends to happen over time, with the story starting off fairly plausible and getting less and less credible.
 However, those who make an emotional investment in the hoaxer early on are willing to believe the story as it gets more and more elaborate, even if it goes far beyond what most people would consider believable.
-A classic example is the “transkids.us” hoax which escalated far past the point of believability, but is still repeated as true by a few lazy/gullible academics.
+A classic example is the ā€œtranskids.usā€ hoax which escalated far past the point of believability, but is still repeated as true by a few lazy/gullible academics.

 17. Inconsistencies